os2xx/LFS/README.md

 [TOP](#)
 [BOTTOM](#endofpage)

-# About Linux From Scratch
+# About

-This site is about Linux From Scratch.
+This site is about installing Linux From Scratch with a Virtual Box.

 <br>
 # Acknowledgments